 Applied Science Health and Social Care

-Business Studies • ICT
+Business Studies • IT

 Digital Media Music Performance

 Engineering Sport

-Travel and Tourism
+Food Science and Nutrition Tourism

 Each core subject has 12 timetabled lessons a cycle, with an expectation that students undertake private study for each subject, every week.
-Individual subject expectations, quiet study and homework are outlined in the specific subject.
+Individual subject expectations, silent study and homework are outlined in the specific subject.
 Due to the volume of work students will produce over the course of their studies, we recommend that a lever-arch folder is purchased for each subject, where students will keep the majority of their work.
-We anticipate the assessment folder will be used for work produced during that half term.